gonzalomarcote/take-home-assessment/README.md

 You can scan our recently created image with:
 `docker scan gonzalomarcote/assessment:latest`

-However `scan` option seems to be deprecated in docker so another popular option is `trivy`, one open-source vulnerability scanner:
+However, `scan` option seems to be deprecated in docker so another popular option is `trivy`, one open-source vulnerability scanner:
 `trivy image gonzalomarcote/assessment:latest`

 Trivy provides detailed CVE reports and is widely used in CI/CD pipelines.